input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

   peers (including local roots, ledger peers)
 * `TargetNumberOfActivePeers` (_default value: `20`_) - a target for _hot_ peers, which
   engage in the consensus protocol.
+* `TargetNumberOfKnownBigLedgerPeers`, `TargetNumberOfEstablishedBigLedgerPeers`,
+  `TargetNumberOfActiveBigLedgerPeers` which are analogous to the preceding items but concern the largest peers registered on the ledger which cumulatively hold 90% of the total stake.

+In Ouroboros Genesis, the preceding targets are leveraged by the governor when a node is decided to be caught up, and are also referred to as the deadline targets.
+When the consensus mechanism within the node, based on the information obtained from connected peers, decides that the node is behind, a separate set of targets are used to sync up by downloading blocks from big ledger peers.
+If the node's ledger state is significantly out-of-date, or blank, a snapshot file of big ledger peers will be required to complete the syncing process.
+Refer to the topology section of this guide for more information.
+In this mode, there are alternative targets for big ledger peers, and these are the refered to as the sync targets:

+* `SyncTargetNumberOfKnownBigLedgerPeers`, `SyncTargetNumberOfEstablishedBigLedgerPeers`, and `SyncTargetNumberOfActiveBigLedgerPeers`.
+It is recommended to use at least 30 for the last option as larger diversity provides stronger assurance of finishing on the honest chain if there are adverserial nodes on the network.
+* `MinBigLedgerPeersForTrustedState` is the minimum number of big ledger peers in active state that must be maintained by the node in order to continue the syncing process, or otherwise the syncing is paused while awaiting for new connections.

 Let's take note of two additional targets.
 In the topology file, you have the option to include local root peers.
 This comprises a list of peer groups, with each group having its own valency.
 The outbound governor ensures a connection with every local root peer and ensures that at least the specified number of them (the valency) are actively connected (hot).
 Consequently, the values for `TargetNumberOfKnownPeers`, `TargetNumberOfEstablishedPeers`, and `TargetNumberOfActivePeers` should be set sufficiently high to accommodate these local root peers.